Hybrid Quantum-Classical Algorithm For Robust Optimization via Stochastic-Gradient Online Learning: Applications and examples

-Ben-Tal and Nemirovski~\cite{ben1997robust} and Ben-Tal, El Ghaoui, and Nemirovski~\cite{ben2000robust} considered the problem of (static) structural design as an example for a robust SDP, where the aim is to find a mechanical construction able to withstand a given external load.
+\cite{ben1997robust,ben2000robust} considered the problem of (static) structural design as an example for a robust SDP, where the aim is to find a mechanical construction able to withstand a given external load.
 In particular, they were interested in the Truss Topology Design (TTD) problem.
 A truss is a structure that consists of thin elastic bars linked with each other at nodes and deforms at the weight of a given load, until tension that causes the deformation cancels out with the load.
 The compliance --- potential energy stored in the deformed truss --- measures the stiffness of the truss.
 The lesser the compliance, the more stiff the truss is, and hence a greater ability to withstand the weight of the load.